Published on

 Here’s what I want to encourage you all to remember: You are as good at this part as you were at responding to COVID.
 You are good at walking on shifting sands and evolving.
 You are good at navigating rough waters and uncertain territories.
 You are good at figuring things out and finding a way through.
 You are good at shifting your grip and changing your rhythms.
 This challenge is just one more—and it’s going to get better—and all of Urgent Care will come out better for it.

 Rather than waste any energy being nervous about the future, I’d like to suggest that you double-down on your investment instead—by refocusing on training your teams and tightening up your operations.
 We’ve always bemoaned not having bandwidth to really do great training of our center staff (or managers).
 If you are low on visits, you have bandwidth.
 If you aren’t low on visits, remember that a similar staffing model did 70-plus patients a day a year ago.
-Maybe your centers even have a little bit of bandwidth for staff development.
+Maybe your centers even have a little bit of bandwidth or downtime for staff development.

 We are seeing in some Accreditation surveys that the pandemic also did a number on compliance programs and inventory management and overall ship-shapeness.
 You had higher priorities and no time—but less training and shakier ops are part of what lead to staff burnout and turnover.
 While recruiting may seem out of your control, retention is not.

 And happily, the investments you put into retention will also help with recruiting.
 Great training programs and smooth operations improve your reputation as an employer.
-Take this time to regrow your team’s skills.
+Take this downtime to regrow your team’s skills.
 Regain your capacity for higher acuity so you can show your communities (and payors) everything Urgent Care can do.
 If we are going into a summer slump like “normal,” let’s use it wisely and advance what we are doing.

 Before I sign off, I want to tell you about two upcoming chapter conferences: the Western Regional Conference hosted by the California Urgent Care Association September 16-18 in Monterey, CA and the North East Regional Conference hosted by the North East Regional Urgent Care Association November 6-7 in Atlantic City, NJ.
 Both of these conferences are fantastic, bringing great education, community, networking, and exhibits that are curated especially for regional audiences.
-Visit caluca.org and neruca.org for more information and I’ll see you there.
+Visit caluca.org and neruca.org for more information and I’ll see you there on your downtime.

 Downtime